 In the 1830 census both males and females are listed 0-4, 5-9, 10-14, 15-19, 20-29,

 HENRY PUTNAM Quincy, Adams County

 He is in his 20s, his wife Martha in her late teens and no children.
 00001 0001.
 He is a son of Allen Putnam and Anna Porter of Marietta, Ohio.
 He was actually born in Salem, Massachusetts, but came to Ohio at age 12 with his folks and General Rufus Putnam.
-He just married Martha MacDonald here on July 29, 1930, shortly after arriving in Illinois.
+He just married Martha Carswell (previously married to a MacDonald) here on July 29, 1930, shortly after arriving in Illinois.
 They will have one child, Rufus William, who will remain here on the farm until he dies.
 Henry will die here in 1844.
 The line is Henry (2334) > Allen (1038) > Henry > Henry > Eleazer > John > John.

 DANIEL PUTMAN Fulton County